 Government-wide Statements: The statement of net position and the statement of activities display information about the primary government and its component unit.
 These statements include the financial activities of the overall government.
 Eliminations have been made to minimize the double counting of internal activities.
-These statements distinguish between the governmental and business-type activities of the Town.
+The Town only has one type of activity, its governmental activity.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.
-Business-type activities are financed in whole or in part by fees charged to external parties.

-The statement of activities presents a comparison between direct expenses and program revenues for the different business-type activities of the Town and for each function of the Town's governmental activities.
+The statement of activities presents a comparison between direct expenses and program revenues for the Town's governmental activities.
 Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a specific function.
 Indirect expense allocations that have been made in the funds have been reversed for the statement of activities.
 Program revenues include (a) fees and charges paid by the recipients of goods or services offered by the programs and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a specific program.
 Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.